Law, Government, Military Service

 Finding Jobs

 For full-time opportunities in the 300 plus agencies of the federal government, one approach is the Recent Graduates Program, part of the Pathways Program on USAJobs.gov.
 The program is generally one-year and includes training, development, and mentorship.
 There are several other tools and offices to help students navigate USAJobs (and the government job search) including the Partnership for Public ServiceGoGovernment, and Harvard’s Institute of Politics (IOP).
-In addition, the A to Z list of Federal Agencies online can be helpful in contacting offices directly.
+In addition, the A to Z list of Federal Agencies can be helpful in contacting offices directly.
 For State and local government opportunities, GovEngine.com aggregates links to various federal, state, and local governments, including court systems.

 Graduate and Professional Programs